phatboysh/DynamicObjectTracking/README.md

 *Remarks: see the example scenes for demonstration of usage.*

-  > void RemoveTrackedObject(GameObject trackedObject, WorldMonitors whoToRemove = default(WorldMonitors))
+  > void RemoveTrackedObject(GameObject trackedObject, WorldMonitors whoToRemove, bool retainOtherTrackers)

  * **GameObject trackedObject:** the tracked object to be removed.
- * **WorldMonitors whoToRemove:** you can remove individual trackers from tracked objects as they can be tracked by any number of agents
+ * **WorldMonitors whoToRemove:** *(Optional)* you can remove individual trackers from tracked objects as they can be tracked by any number of agents
+ * **bool retainOtherTrackers:** *(Optional)* set this argument true if you wish to remove only aspecified tracking agent.

 *Remarks: you should always remove the WorldMonitors owner when an agent is destroyed, or at the minimum unsubscribe from the events. see the example scenes for demonstration of usage.*